FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-phase-1-recap.md

 To kick off the Closing Ceremony, Filecoin Product Lead Pooja Shah recapped what happened in the 4 weeks of the Phase 1 competition.
 The Filecoin network itself underwent massive changes, including a successful [mainnet launch](https://filecoin.io/blog/journey-to-liftoff/), five community-led [Filecoin Improvement Proposals](https://github.com/filecoin-project/FIPs), and the network continuing to scale to more than 675PiB of storage capacity.

 To celebrate the network’s launch and achievements, the community put together [Filecoin Liftoff Week](https://liftoff.filecoin.io/), an event gathering over 80 panelists to talk about Filecoin and related topics, from the technical details and development process to current and future applications and everything in between.
-You can stream all of the sessions [here](https://liftoff.filecoin.io/#mainTrack)!
+You can stream all of the sessions [on the Filecoin Liftoff website](https://liftoff.filecoin.io/#mainTrack)!

 _![Achievements of Phase 1](https://filecoin.io/vintage/images/blog/slingshot-p1-achieve.jpg "Achievements of Phase 1")_